Copyright: EPI Inc. Contact: tech@epi-eng.com

 And Here is a Horrendously-Bad Example.

-Several years ago, we worked on an engine conversion project on a popular piston twin, in which the goal was to STC the replacement of the aged and overtaxed Continental GTSIO-520 engines with a pair of certified, liquid-cooled Orenda-V8 engines, which had substantially greater takeoff and cruise power.
+Several years ago, we worked on an engine conversion project on a popular piston twin, in which the management's goal was to STC the replacement of the aged and overtaxed Continental GTSIO-520 engines with a pair of certified, liquid-cooled Orenda-V8 engines, which had substantially greater takeoff and cruise power.

 The Experimental-R&D prototype aircraft was impressive to fly.
 The takeoff, cruise and engine-out performance of the prototype with 1200 HP on tap were stunning, especially if one was accustomed to the performance of the unmodified aircraft.
 However, the installed powerplant weight was a major engineering flaw which doomed the project.